Dheerajdoppalapudi/Generic_Template/README.md

 ------------------------
-how to run the Tests
+How to run the Tests
 ------------------------
-Go the the folder test/tests.py
+Go the the folder tests/tests.py

 use command
 ```